ToughCoconut/AI_Review_Analyzer/README.md

 ## Important Notes & Warnings

-> ⚠️ **Back up your Excel file** before running this script.
+> **Back up your Excel file** before running this script.
 The script saves directly over your original file.

-> ⚠️ **Deprecated AI model:** This script uses `text-davinci-003`, which has been shut down by OpenAI.
+> **Deprecated AI model:** This script uses `text-davinci-003`, which has been shut down by OpenAI.
 A developer will need to update it to use a newer model such as `gpt-3.5-turbo` or `gpt-4`.

-> 💰 **Cost warning:** Every review sent to ChatGPT costs a small amount via the OpenAI API.
+> **Cost warning:** Every review sent to ChatGPT costs a small amount via the OpenAI API.
 Running this on hundreds or thousands of reviews can add up.
 Check your OpenAI usage dashboard regularly.

-> ℹ️ The script processes reviews in **batches of 25** to keep the analysis manageable for the AI.
+> The script processes reviews in **batches of 25** to keep the analysis manageable for the AI.
 This is normal and intentional.

 ---